-Later this year, Naveen Jain, CEO of Moon Express, expects to launch the world’s first private commercial initiative to unlock the vast hidden resources on the moon—resources spanning magnesium to platinum to titanium to helium-3—and ultimately develop a space colony there to support mining operations, particularly for helium-3.
+In the not too distant future, Naveen Jain, CEO of Moon Express, expects to launch the world’s first private commercial initiative to unlock the vast hidden resources on the moon—resources spanning magnesium to platinum to titanium to helium-3—and ultimately develop a space colony there to support mining operations, particularly for helium-3.

 What’s so special about helium-3?

 Today, nuclear power plants rely upon a nuclear reaction—fission—to produce heat, which turns water into steam, which in turn drives a turbine to produce electricity.
 The downside to this process is a byproduct called radioactive waste.
 In nuclear fusion, on the other hand, hydrogen isotopes are used—the same energy source that fuels the sun.
-And it is not radioactive: in fission, there are no neutrons generated as a reaction product, and consequently, it produces no nuclear waste.
+And it is not radioactive: in fusion, there are no neutrons generated as a reaction product, and consequently, it produces no nuclear waste.

 Not only is fusion clean, it is astoundingly efficient.
 “Imagine,” Jain says, “replacing a coal train more than a kilometer long, loaded with 5,000 tons of coal, with just 40 grams of helium-3.
 Just 25 tons of helium-3 could power the United States and Europe combined for a year!
 And with more than a million tons of the stuff on the moon, we could keep up this pace for 40,000 years.
 Energy problem solved.”
 But we’ve got to go to the moon to get it.

 Thank Earth’s magnetic field for helium-3’s scarcity.
-Helium-3 is emitted by the sun and scattered throughout our Solar System by the solar winds.
+Helium-3 is emitted by the sun and scattered throughout our solar system by the solar winds.
 That wind, however, is repelled by the Earth’s magnetic field; only a tiny amount of He-3 makes it through our atmosphere in the form of cosmic dust.
 The moon, however, has a weak magnetic field and no atmosphere.
 That makes it a fertile receptor of everything the solar wind blows its way, hence the massive deposits of helium-3.
 All that remains is mining it and transporting it to Earth.

 The good news is that the mining technology and knowhow already exists, and of course, robotic machines would perform the work.
 The processes involved in separating helium-3 from its ore are equally straightforward, and easily and economically accomplished.
 In fact, one analyst suggested that the total investment would be comparable to building a major transcontinental pipeline—but one with a vastly more productive payback.
 And we’d get a permanent lunar base in the bargain—a base that could serve every need from resupply to launches to training to unimagined potentials for scientific discovery.